8 min read

 Private residences act as a middle ground between university residences and apartments.
 Often slightly off-campus, they also provide more of a dormitory-style living space, but with a bit more space and privacy.

 Private residences typically come in singles, doubles or triples so that you can choose how much privacy you want.
-Bathrooms are also usually shared but only between the people in your dorm and not the entire floor as with university residences.
+Bathrooms are also usually shared, but only between the people in your dorm and not the entire floor, as with university residences.
 While meal plans are not an option, each dorm comes fully furnished with its own kitchenette so that you can prepare your daily meals.
 They also come with a bed, mattress, desk and cupboards so you don’t have to worry about supplying your own.

 You can also expect private residences to come with some extra amenities, such as: